arc42/quality.arc42.org-site/_articles/03b-the-sum-of-all-iso.md

 I seriously doubt that many organizations are willing to cover the complete expenses.
 Personally I invested in 25010, which I consider a valuable source, despite its [shortcomings](/articles/iso-25010-shortcomings).

+But still I consider the groundwork of ISO-25010 a valid and helpful resource to avoid lengthy discussions on the meaning of (certain) terms.
+Hopefully our own site can serve this purpuse in the future.
+Until then, many people will be refering to the [public ISO-25010 collection of terms](https://www.iso.org/obp/ui/#iso:std:iso-iec:25010:dis:ed-2:v1:en), and most likely ignoring the potentially valuable additions of all the other documents.